 When a Land Severance Application is Approved

-Severance can be approved with conditions attached to it, such as the requirement for road widening, parkland dedication or rezoning (or a minor variance) to allow a new land use.
-Any conditions stipulated must be met within one year and, only once all the conditions have been met, is a certificate issued by the authority.
-Next, the severance is registered in the land registry office, which gives it effect.
+Land severance can be approved with conditions attached to it, such as the requirement for road widening, parkland dedication or rezoning (or a minor variance) to allow a new land use.
+Any conditions stipulated must be met within one year and only once all the conditions have been met, is a certificate issued by the authority.
+The severance is registered in the land registry office, which gives it effect.
 Then, the new land parcels may be sold or resold without further approval.
 In some cases, there is a stipulation granted to the consent that any further severance cannot occur without further approval.

 When a Land Severance Application is Refused

 If the application fails to provide the information or material prescribed by the Act’s regulations or the requirements of the municipal official plan it could be declined.
 If the consent-granting authority confirms that an application is refused, you may make an appeal to the Ontario Municipal Board or a Local Appeal Body (if established by the municipality) for a final determination of the matter.
 Appeals must be filed with the consent-granting authority within the specified time limits, accompanied by reasons for the appeal and the required processing fee.
-S. 53 of the Act allows for dismissal of an appeal in certain circumstances without a hearing being held.
+An appeal can be dismissed in certain circumstances without a hearing being held.

-How an Experienced Ottawa Real Estate Lawyer Can Help
+How an Experienced Real Estate Lawyer Can Help